saltyorg/docs/docs/reference/rclone-manual.md

 [These are not the instructions, just an overview; they are grouped this way to line up with the actual steps below]

-1. Verify Google accoutn permissions.
+1. Verify Google account permissions.

 2. Create a Google project.
    [not scripted, you'll do this manually]